EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Start a `netcat` listener on your local machine.
+We start a `netcat` listener on our local machine using the port number specified on the reverse shell script.

 ```
 ╭─root@kali ~